4 min read

 Later this year, Disney will launch its streaming service, Disney+, a prime competitor to the incumbent streaming service leader, Netflix.

-As cord-cutting continues unabated and classic TV models are now under pressure, Disney sees the need to catch up and enter the streaming market properly.
+As cord-cutting continues unabated and classic TV models are under pressure, Disney sees the need to catch up and enter the streaming market correctly.
 And with Disney’s latest move to take over operational control of Hulu, they seem to be picking up speed.

-Ultimately, Disney’s massive $71 billion acquisition of 21st Century Fox is what really counts here.
-Disney is acquiring film franchises such as X-Men, Deadpool, and Avatar.
+Ultimately, Disney’s massive $71 billion acquisition of 21st Century Fox is what counts here.
+In addition, Disney is acquiring film franchises such as X-Men, Deadpool, and Avatar.
 Disney’s TV presence will also increase.

-Disney has a strong vertical position in the market, and the amount of new content the company will control after the acquisition is going to help when launching its new streaming service.
+Disney has a solid vertical position in the market.
+In addition, the amount of new content the company will control after the acquisition will help when launching its new streaming service.
 The effect of the Disney acquisition is also material.
-Disney/Fox was projected to control 40 percent of all box offices in mid-2018.
+Disney/Fox was projected to own 40 percent of all box offices in mid-2018.